 Outline

-The Bachelor of Advanced Biomedical Science (Honours) is a research-focused degree, designed for high-ATAR students with an interest in biomedical science research.
+This honours degree is designed for high-ATAR students with an interest in biomedical science research.

-In your first year, you’ll study interprofessional course units with students from other disciplines, alongside units specific to this course.
+In your first year, you will study units specific to this course and interprofessional units with students from other disciplines.

-From your second year, you’ll study your chosen major – either in Discovery Bioscience or Clinical Medical Science – and will progress your research skills in experimental design, ethics, statistical analysis, scientific writing, data management and critical interpretation.
+From your second year, you’ll study your chosen major – either Discovery Bioscience or Clinical Medical Science – and build skills in experimental design, ethics, statistical analysis, data management, critical interpretation and scientific writing.

-In your final year, you’ll complete a full-year research program within the laboratory of an approved university, research institute or industry research site.
+In your final year, you’ll complete a full-year research program in the laboratory of an approved university, research institute or industry site.

 Discovery Bioscience

-In Discovery Bioscience, you’ll look at ways we’re advancing our knowledge of the biological processes that underpin a person’s health, including studies in genomics, bioinformatics, transcriptomics, proteomics, metabolomics and lipidomics, and the application of new technologies.
+In this major, you will explore how knowledge of the biological processes that underpin a person’s health is advancing.
+Topics include genomics, bioinformatics, transcriptomics, proteomics, metabolomics and lipidomics, as well as the application of new technologies.

 Clinical Medical Science

-If you choose Clinical Medical Science, you’ll study clinical biosciences and emerging therapies, including population and personalised medicine, and clinical trials.
-You’ll also receive a strong foundation in anatomy, physiology, neuroscience, immunology and regenerative medicine.
+If you choose this major, you’ll study clinical biosciences and emerging therapies.
+Topics include population and personalised medicine and clinical trials.
+You’ll also gain a strong foundation in anatomy, physiology, neuroscience, immunology and regenerative medicine.

-What jobs can the Bachelor of Advanced Biomedical Sciences (Honours) lead to?
+What jobs can the Advanced Biomedical Sciences (Honours) course lead to?

 Careers